Flock (birds): Safety from predation

 The ability to avoid predation is one of the most important skills necessary in order to increase one's fitness.
 It can be seen that by ground squirrels living in colonies, the ability to recognize a predator is rapid.
 The squirrel is then able to use vocalizations to warn conspecifics of the possible threat.
 This simple example demonstrates that flocks are not only seen in bird species or a herd of sheep, but it is also apparent in other animals such as rodents.
 This alarm call of the ground squirrel requires the ability of the animal to first recognize that there is danger present and then to react.
 This type of behaviour is also seen in some birds.
-It is important to note that by making an alarm call to signal members of the flock one is providing the predator with an acoustical cue to the location of a possible prey.
+By making an alarm call to signal members of the flock one is providing the predator with an acoustical cue to the location of a possible prey.
 The benefit here is if the members of the flock are genetically related to one another.
 If this is true, even if the bird that signalled the flock were to die its fitness would not decrease according to Hamilton's Rule.
 However another study involving thick-knees challenged whether or not an animal had to recognize the presence of a predator for protection against it.